-The City of Tigard will accept applications with passing ORPAT scores or PAT scores from other states; however, all candidates must pass the ORPAT prior to an offer of employment.
+The City of Tigard will accept applications with passing ORPAT scores from other agencies or will provide opportunities for candidates to take the ORPAT prior to an offer of employment.

 After successful completion of the required tests, applicants can expect the following: